mostlydipo/Tensorflow-Projects--Advanced/README.md

 using a dataset containing 1.1 million ratings (scale of 1-10) of 270,000 books by 90,000 users.
 After importing and cleaning the data, NearestNeighbors from sklearn.neighbors was developed to develop a model that shows books that are similar to a given book.
 The Nearest Neighbors algorithm measures the distance to determine the “closeness” of instances.

 ## Cat and Dog image classifier using Tensorflow and Keras:
-Complete the code to classify images of dogs and cats.
+Completed the code to classify images of dogs and cats.
 Using TensorFlow 2.0 and Keras to create a convolutional neural network that correctly classifies images of cats and dogs at least 63% of the time.
 (Extra credit for 70% accuracy!).